bearandhammer/knowledge-vault/obsidian-vault/👔 Professional Skills/AZ-900/Azure Fundamentals.md

 ***When a VM is created you can pass Custom Data - startup script.***

 ##### Connecting to a Virtual Machine

+It is possible to:
+- Scale a VM (change size - vCPU and RAM).
+- Modify (+add/remove) disks.
+- SSH or download and RDP profile.

 ##### Creating Azure App Services / Web Apps